 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 It is important to talk with your doctor about the possibility of the cancer returning.
-This is particularly important after treatment for ovarian/fallopian tube cancer, as many women experience at least 1 recurrence.
+This is particularly important after treatment for ovarian/fallopian tube cancer, as many people experience recurrence.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).